jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 SCDB, on the other hand, ignores the actual dates that the Court operated, and instead pretends that the Court's work started every January -- up until 1850, when the Court finally decided to change what it called the terms.
 As a result, SCDB implies there two terms in 1850, when in fact, there were not.
-This is my understanding, at any rate.

 ## 6. Undocumented Values